 - Evaluation of the invention to determine:

 - the appropriate intellectual property protection mechanism (e.g. patent).

 - the potential commercial applications/products and the market(s).

-- Generally the OTM evaluation process takes 60 days from the date of submission.
+- Evaluation process takes 60 days from the date of submission.

 - The outcome of the analysis is communicated to the creators through an in person meeting, by phone or email.